 You are expected to read the material of each week before class to ensure a lively discussion in class.
 Undergraduate students should submit comments and at least one question for one of the assigned readings whereas graduate students should submit comments and at least one question for all assigned readings.
-The questions are due on SUCourse by 17:00 on Saturday.
+Undergraduate students receive extra credit for submitting comments for all readings.
+These entries are due on SUCourse by 17:00 on Tuesday.
 These questions will be used to facilitate class discussion by the reading presenter(s) of the week.
-Therefore, the content must be directly related to the readings, and also should be something that can lead to interesting discussion.
+Therefore, the content must be directly related to the readings, and should be something that can lead to interesting discussion.